User37som/https-github.com-dordnung-Stammwiki/Scripting-features.md

 #### Create the blocks file:

-First of all create a block file with the basename of your feature.
+First of all **create a block file with the basename of your feature**.
 If your features name for e.g. is `sample_feature.smx` create a file `sample_feature.txt` in the folder `cfg/stamm/levels`.

 Paste in: